1337hunter/irc/README.md

 - `ircserv` uses OpenSSL library v1.1.1h
 - `client` uses OpenSSL library v1.1.1h and Qt5
 - `ircbot` uses OpenWeatherMap API for current weather info
-> you will need to change the `APIKEY` if you want weather command to work in `ircbot`
+> you will need to change the `WEATHERAPIKEY` if you want weather command to work in `ircbot`